Val Smith: Asia Pacific

 Smith has won seven medals at the Asia Pacific Bowls Championships including four golds, the latest gold being at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.

 National

-In addition to her international successes Smith has won six titles at the New Zealand National Bowls Championships.
-She won the pairs four times in 2004 and 2011 (with Jo Edwards) and 2019 and 2021 (with Lisa Prideaux) and the fours in 2010 and 2017.
+In addition to her international successes Smith has won eight titles at the New Zealand National Bowls Championships.
+She won the pairs four times in 2004 and 2011 (with Jo Edwards) and 2019 and 2021 (with Lisa Prideaux) and the fours in 2010, 2017, 2023 and 2025.